Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 When the players get to the town square they can overhear an animate discussion between a merchant and a known hunter of the area, [[Hank]].
 The discussion seems about a missed deadline of an important shipment of exotic pelts for the capital.

-> Hank : I'm desolate sir.
+>Hank: My deepest apologies, sir.
-> Merchant : I CAN'T EVEN BEGIN...
+>Merchant: I CAN'T BELIEVE...
-> Hank : Sir please.
-I have... explained... multiple times... the animals seems to have gone off somewhere.
+>Hank: Please, sir, allow me to explain.
+I've said it numerous times - the animals seem to have wandered off.
-> Merchant : WHAT.
-Preposterous, animals do not disappear, they get hunted, and their pelts get sold off.
-Who bought my pelts?
+>Merchant: IMPOSSIBLE.
+Animals don't just vanish; they're hunted and their pelts are sold.
+Who has my pelts?
 WHO?
-AT WHAT PRICE?
+FOR WHAT PRICE?
-> Hank : Sir...
-I would never...
-If you could wait only a couple days.
-Just...
+>Hank: Sir, I assure you...
+If you could give it just a couple more days...
-> Merchant : ...
-You know nothing Hank.
-If I miss HER birthday, I am dead MEAT!
-I'd be enjoying my last day in this world.
+>Merchant: ...
+Hank, you're in the dark.
+If I miss _HER_ birthday, my fate is sealed!
+You're essentially advising me to savor my final days on Earth.

 #Master-Notes If players ignore the conversation, they will be later met by Serene that will hint at [[Hank]], mentioning the return of a favor the hunter did for the party.
-If it fails, let them enjoy the party, they will be later met by [[Hank]] himself that will propose a job for the team.
+If it fails, let them enjoy the bustling town and its attractions, they will be later met by [[Hank]] himself that will propose a job for the team.

 <hr>